 Each year, we run a number of projects in different countries.
-Visit our projects page to see this and our projects and partners.

 How to apply

-To see our normal application process please visit our how to apply page for details about the application process.
+If you would like to take part in a Global Hope project, please visit our how to apply page for details about the application process.

 Got a question?
 Visit our FAQs page to find the answers to the most commonly asked questions about Global Hope.